tarwn/lessthandot-hugo/blogs/content/posts/2012-03-13-knowing-sql-server-and-where.md

-_So, in this installment of T-SQL Tuesday I’d like to ask you to blog about your experience.
-Tell us why you specialized, or why you’d like to specialize.
-If you don’t think that specialization is a good thing, tell us why.
+_So, in this installment of T-SQL Tuesday I'd like to ask you to blog about your experience.
+Tell us why you specialized, or why you'd like to specialize.
+If you don't think that specialization is a good thing, tell us why.
 Discuss.
 Argue your point(s)._

 I like this topic very much and wanted to get a short but effective message out to my readers on what I think regarding specializing in a specific technology.

-I’ve always been an advocate of teaching others coming up in this field that knowing all the variables in a system is a critical step in gaining the true ability to be capable at a principal level.
+I've always been an advocate of teaching others coming up in this field that knowing all the variables in a system is a critical step in gaining the true ability to be capable at a principal level.
 This can go as far into a topic like SQL Server as understanding how a disk drive functions to how the effects of shrinking a file has on that drives performance as it relates to the operating system.

-First, let me answer the question: I think you have to specialize but only after you’ve created a base, well-rounded, skillset of the overall platforms that your chosen specialty will live on.
+First, let me answer the question: I think you have to specialize but only after you've created a base, well-rounded, skillset of the overall platforms that your chosen specialty will live on.

 I never look at anything as it pertains to today when it comes to skills and I personally set as goals or achievements.
 This goes along with specializing in SQL Server as a complete enterprise database management system.
 Notice yet that I am skating around claiming I specialize in any one part of SQL Server?
 I like to think I specialize in SQL server.
 I understand and consume everything from internals to integration services.
 This allows me to be a more rounded consultant, in my opinion.
-That doesn’t mean you should be the same but how you get there is the important concept I want to use this month’s T-SQL Tuesday to discuss.
+That doesn't mean you should be the same but how you get there is the important concept I want to use this month's T-SQL Tuesday to discuss.

 <p style="text-align: left;">